by Alex Melnick

 Arts & Life

-Brooklyn rockers Highly Suspect make music that sounds like everything your parents 10425468_10155304779915437_644937267286419995_nwarned you about.
+Brooklyn rockers Highly Suspect make music that sounds like everything your parents warned you about.
 The rock band cites its influences as “all that is good” and its interests as “all that is bad,” and recently came out with the single “Lydia,” which definitely shows these influences and hobbies.
 Reminiscent of Black Rebel Motorcycle Club, these embarrassingly good-looking guys make music that is more like the indie rock boom of the 2000’s than the current EDM craze.
 I’m a fan.
 Highly Suspect, which comprises of Johnny Stevens (guitar & vocals) and the twin brothers Ryan (drums & vocals and Rich Meyer (bass & vocals), will release their album Mister Asylum sometime this summer.

 “Lydia” makes me nostalgic for times when the Libertines were in vogue, and also excited to be alive—fans of The Weeks will really love this single, which shows off how eerily similar lead singer’s Johnny Steven’s voice is to Mississippi-born Cyle Barnes.
 It’s hard to believe the members came from Cape Cod, the way they rock.
 I interviewed bassist & vocalist Rich Meyer about carpentry, New Orleans and the benefits of making your guitar sound like A Flock of Seagulls.